oh-facts/old-vulkan-dump/STYLE.md

 ### style guide

-### 1 Indentation:
+This codebase uses modern C++ features.
+Please respect that.

+I am not justifying myself anymore since no one askd.
+Maybe an old commit mentions it.
+Feel free to open an issue to discuss them.

+These are rules that contributors need to abide by.
+I am keeping them brief and removing snide to save time.

+## Don'ts

+- Don't use const.
+- Don't use the crt.
+- Don't use the stl.
+- Don't use templates
+- Don't use virtual.
+- Don't use inheritance.
+- Don't use exceptions.
+- Don't use RAII.
+- Don't use namespaces
+- Don't use malloc / calloc / realloc / free

+## Do's

 - Use tabs.
 1 tab = 2 spaces.
-- Multiple indentations even upto 8 are fine.
-Put body in a function only if you find yourself repeating code or if the function is absurdly large.
 - Don't return early from functions if you can help it.
-Code flow is easier to read if you have a defined entry and exit.
-Multithreading is also easier in the future.

 - switch is written like
 ```.cpp
 switch(type)